yilab/shelloid/README.md

 * Simplified DB API with built-in connection pooling.

 * Built-in simulator for controlled functional testing of application/controller logic (work in progress - please see sim/main.js in the shelloid-sample-app).
 Will support control of the flow of time as well as specification and verification of temporal properties.

+* Simple config specification for allowing cross-origin requests (implementation complying with CORS standard).

+* Auto detection of the current node of execution based on specified node names to IP/hostname mapping - useful for distributed and cloud deployments.

 Currently the software is in alpha stage with featured being added on a daily (even hourly) basis.
 First full featured beta release is expected to happen in another week or so.
 After that we will be putting up more documentation.